 Diseases and Pests

 Mealybugs, scale, and spider mites can be a problem.
 If your areca palm has these pests, treat it with an insecticide sooner rather than later.
-Additionally, applying neem oilOpens in a new tab. to the plant will also help to get rid of these pests.
+Additionally, applying neem oil to the plant will also help to get rid of these pests.

 A common disease affecting the areca palm is brown leaf spot.
 This disease is caused by fungi and results in brown spots on the leaves of the plant.
 If your areca palm has this disease, treat it with a fungicide.
 Also, fertilizing your plant with a nitrogen-rich fertilizer can play a role in prevention.